gsaileshkumar/semantic-form/README.md

 - `required` - Checks the field for mandatory
 - `fieldType` - Type of the field.
 Supports Text, Dropdown, Radio \*\*In Development to support other types
 - `labelText` - Label for the field
+- `hint` - Hint text for the field

 #### Condition